AndriiBarabash/qbittorrent-windscribe-ephemeral-port/README.md

 This repo is for qbittorrent only.
 For Deluge, check out the original repo this qbittorrent version is forked from: [deluge-windscribe-ephemeral-port](https://github.com/dumbasPL/deluge-windscribe-ephemeral-port)

 ## Important information

 This project was designed to work along side containers like [linuxserver/qbittorrent](https://docs.linuxserver.io/images/docker-qbittorrent) in mind.
 It will not help you route qbittorrent traffic through a VPN!
 For that, you can use [qdm12/gluetun](https://github.com/qdm12/gluetun).
-What it will do is to update the listening port of qbittorrent to the allocated Windscribe port.
+What it will do is to update the listening port of qbittorrent and export iptables rules for Gluetun.

+## ⚠️ Docker API Security Notice

+If you want the new Gluetun container to pick up the iptables changes, you have to restart the Gluetun container.
+It's a supported feature, but to use it you **must** mount the Docker socket (`/var/run/docker.sock`) into this container.
+> **Warning:** Mounting the Docker socket gives the container full control of your Docker host.
+> Only use this feature if you trust the container and code!

 # Configuration